shahriyardx/assignment-checker/README.md

 ### Workflow
 when you are one my assignment page

-- press `i` to open first assignment on the list
 - press `]` to open feedback panel
+- press `Shift + O` to open first assignment on the list
-- press `\` to insert the feedback and enter the marks
+- press `Shift + ]` to insert the feedback and enter the marks
 - press `Shift + Enter` to submit the assignment marks

 and repeat